 - Represented Cathay Bank when it was sued by a borrower for several million dollars for fraud/breach of contract.
 Dan obtained summary judgment on all of the borrower’s claims and also obtained summary judgment on the bank’s counter claim for breach of the loan agreement.
 The bank was awarded all principal and interest on the loan and over $1 million in attorneys’ fees.
 [Read the Award] [Daily Journal Article]

 - In an action for age discrimination, age-based harassment, and constructive discharge, Dan obtained a multi-million dollar award on behalf of a former attorney who sued one of the top law firms in the country.
 The award included punitive damages and a six figure sanction for intentional spoliation of evidence after a four-week arbitration.
 The defendant was found to have intentionally withheld a smoking gun memo that indicated a pattern of discrimination and harassment which was covered up by the law firm for years.
 The plaintiff was also awarded all of his attorneys’ fees.

 - Represented a group of franchisees against one of the largest franchisors in the world and obtained an eight-figure settlement on the eve of trial.

-- Obtained a defense verdict after a Court trial on a $30 million claim in a real estate partnership dispute involving multiple mixed-use projects.
+- Obtained a complete defense verdict after a Court trial on a $30 million claim in a real estate partnership dispute involving multiple mixed-use projects.

 - Obtained a settlement of over $18 million in a dispute over breach of a stock purchase agreement in a case litigated in the Delaware Court of Chancery.